-What is Product Certification?
+What is Product Certification for Channel Partners?

 Product Certification is a formal process.
 It checks if a partner knows a product well.
 This happens through training and tests.
 It helps partners confidently sell, set up, or support specific products.
 This builds trust in the partner ecosystem.
 It ensures customers get good service.